dhara2514/TheWeddingShop/README.md

                  Features: This has .feature file which has test cases in it in Given, When, then format

-                 BrowserDrivers: This has .exe files for internet explorer, Chrome and firefox
+                 BrowserDrivers: This has .exe files for internet explorer, Chrome and firefox (I have used chrome in my framework.
+However, I can use firefox and Internet explorer in the same manner)

                  Properties: This as TestConfig.properties file mentioned previously for fetching data from it when the tests are running
-Last but most important is the pom.xml file this has all the dependencies which the framework uses to run the automation files
+Last but most important is the pom.xml file this has all the dependencies which the framework uses to run the automation tests

-I haven't mentioned other files which are as important such as target directory, .idea directory and others
+I haven't mentioned other files which are as important such as .idea directory and others

 # How to execute the tests
 Download Intellij IDE community version which is free to download